hackrepair/hackrepairpluginarchiver/readme.txt

 == Description ==

-The Hack Repair Guys Plugin Archiver allows you to move plugins out of the WordPress Plugins list, but still have them readily available for installation later.
+The Hack Repair Guys Plugin Archiver allows you to move plugins out of the WordPress Plugins list but still have them readily available for installation or reactivation later.

 == Why did you birth this plugin? ==